days

 • Help you live longer

-Bowel Movements and Digestion
+Bowel Movements And Digestion

 Fiber helps relieve constipation by softening stool so that it is easier to pass.
 Having regular bowel movements can lower the risk of developing hemorrhoids or other gastrointestinal conditions.